 Yosemite in January

-January is officially the least crowded month of the year in Yosemite.
-Get this winter wonderland to yourself.
+January is officially the least crowded month of the year.
+There are still plenty of Yosemite winter activities Bring your hiking essentials and get this Yosemite winter wonderland to yourself.

 Yosemite in February

 Photographers flock to Yosemite in February to see the Yosemite Firefall at Horsetail falls.
 This natural phenomenon occurs around the second week in February when the sunset illuminates the falls so it looks like hot lava.

 The best place to capture a photo is the El Capitan picnic area.
 You can also catch it on Southside Drive near the Sentinel Beach picnic area.

 The fiery falls can also be a highlight of a Valentine’s weekend getaway to Yosemite.
 Enjoy couple’s hikes by day, a cozy cabin retreat in the evenings and a memorable romantic dinner at the Ahwahnee Hotel main dining room on the 14th.

 RELATED POST: 11 Best Places to Visit in California in December